 Government guidelines recommend that adults get 140 micrograms of iodine a day.
 A microgram is a millionth of a gram, so we need only a very small amount, but getting that small amount is vital.

 The UK has been considered iodine-sufficient for many years, but there is now some concern that iodine deficiency may be more prevalent than previously thought.
-In pregnancy, this could affect brain development in infants.
-There is no current recommendation in the UK to take iodine supplements during pregnancy and the NHS reckons you should be able to obtain all the iodine you need by eating a varied diet.

 Signs of iodine deficiency include an enlarged thyroid gland (goitre), tiredness, weight-gain, increased susceptibility to infections, depression, feeling cold at all times and dry and cracked skin.